meenaksh06/trigger.dev/README.md

 Trigger.dev is the open-source platform for building AI workflows in TypeScript.
 Long-running tasks with retries, queues, observability, and elastic scaling.

-## The platform designed for building AI agents
+## The platform designed for building

 Build [AI agents](https://trigger.dev/product/ai-agents) using all the frameworks, services and LLMs you're used to, deploy them to Trigger.dev and get durable, long-running tasks with retries, queues, observability, and elastic scaling out of the box.